jonasbn/til/github/use_dependabot.md

       interval: "weekly"
 ```

-And example with two package managers:
+And example with two configurations:

 ```yaml
 # Basic dependabot.yml file with